Growth milk, what are its benefits?

 • Carbohydrates.

-• Iron needed for children's cognitive development.
+• Iron is necessary for children's cognitive development.

-Did you know?
+Did you know that?

 Growing-up milk versus cow's milk